 Teamwork & Communication Action Series

 How we work as a team and communicate with each other are essential elements of a healthy culture.
 Improving non-technical skills such as how we communicate, how we respond to the environment around us, and how we work together in a team are crucial for achieving high quality patient care.

-We offer a free and interactive 13-week Action Series that focuses on skills and tools to improve teamwork and communication on your team.
-In the first three waves of the Action Series, nearly 120 teams have participated with over 800 total participants from across BC!
+We offer a free and interactive 15-week Action Series that focuses on skills and tools to improve teamwork and communication on your team.
+In the first four cohorts of the Action Series, over 140 teams have participated, with over 950 total participants from across BC and the Yukon!

 About the Action Series

-- Five interactive webinars teaching new skills and techniques for your team to employ in improving teamwork and communication
+- Five interactive sessions teaching new skills and techniques for your team to employ in improving teamwork and communication

-- Webinars are followed by three-week action periods, during which teams translate theory into practice
+- Sessions are followed by two-week action periods, during which teams translate theory into practice

 - Participating teams share their results from each action period with each other